The64thGamer/cheeseepedia/content/zmfk0s21e4us2jj5/content.md

 ## Variants

 There would be a few variants of this signage used throughout its lifespan.
 The CEC signage would often be seen accompanied by two smaller signs next to the main sign which read 'Family' and 'Fun' Like the Preston Highway location(formerly used by ShowBiz Pizza Place to say 'Pizza' and 'Place') There were also many unique variants used at some locations during its lifespan., for example some would only say 'Chuck.
-E. Cheese's', others would only use Letters like {{< wiki-link "Corona, CA (191 N McKinley St)" >}}.
+E. Cheese's', others would only use Letters like [Corona, CA (191 N McKinley St)].